criticalmaps/criticalmaps-android/README.md

 ## what's this app?

-this app helps all the critical mass participants to better organize the protest by tracking their location to share it with everyone else.
+this app tracks your location and shares it via a map with all other participants of the critical mass bicycle protest. you can use the chat to communicate with all other participants.

 ## where can i get the app?